My Autobiography (Chaplin book)

 My Autobiography is a book by Charlie Chaplin, first published by Simon & Schuster in 1964.
 Along with Chaplin: His Life and Art (1985), it provided the source material for the 1992 feature film Chaplin.
 It provides a revealing look into the life of a 20th-century filmmaker and celebrity.
-The Chicago Tribune said the book was “The best autobiography ever written by an actor.
+The Chicago Tribune described the book as "The best autobiography ever written by an actor.
 An astonishing work.”
-In 2020 The Guardian ranked the book at No. 11 in its list of "The top 25 most compelling Hollywood autobiographies".
+In 2020, The Guardian ranked the book at No. 11 in its list of "The top 25 most compelling Hollywood autobiographies".